saamauro92/reci-python/README.md

-**Reci-Python** is a command line program developed in Python that allows users to conveniently search for recipes based on their names or ingredients.
+**Reci-Python** is a command-line program developed in Python that allows users to conveniently search for recipes based on their names or ingredients.
 The program provides a simple and efficient way to explore a wide variety of recipes and discover new culinary ideas.

 Live version  [Here](https://reci-python-6494e488519a.herokuapp.com/)